FumiyaKakizawa/paracom/README.md

-# Introduction to parallel computings.
-# Goal is a Replica EXchange Monte Carlo simulation for 1D Ising model.
-# We use Julia as a main language.
+ This repository is an introduction to parallel computings.
+A goal is the Replica EXchange Monte Carlo simulation for 1D Ising model.We use Julia as a main programing language.